43 Father's Day Trivia Questions [With Answers]

 Answer: “D’oh!”
 It was added to the Oxford English Dictionary in 2001.

-Book readers nail this.
-Casual viewers guess “Mmm, donuts.”
-That’s a Homer line.
+Anyone who’s followed the show nails this.
+Casual viewers reach for “Mmm, donuts.”
+That’s a real Homer line.
 But the catchphrase is the strangled “D’oh!”
 Dan Castellaneta has voiced it since 1989.
-The Simpsons scripts even mark it as “annoyed grunt” for the actor to read.
+The Simpsons scripts even write it in as “annoyed grunt” for the actor to deliver.

 14. What is the real name of Robin Williams’s character in Mrs. Doubtfire (1993)?
 (Medium)